kevinakhondo/AWS-S3-Creation-Terraform/README.md

 ### Step 2: Create variables.tf

-In VS Studio, open the created folder, create the _variables.tf_ in the subfolder and add the following.
+In VS Studio, open the created folder, create the _variables.tf_ in the subfolder, and add the following.

 ```
 variable "aws_region" {